 We have never declared or paid cash dividends on our common stock.
 We currently intend to retain all of our future earnings, if any, to finance the growth and development of our business.
 We do not intend to pay cash dividends in respect of our common stock in the foreseeable future.
-In addition, the terms of our existing credit facility with SVB and MidCap preclude us from paying cash dividends without SVB's and MidCap's consent.
+In addition, the terms of our existing credit facility with Silicon Valley Bank, or SVB and MidCap Financial SBIC, LP, or MidCap preclude us from paying cash dividends without SVB's and MidCap's consent.